Dylan Jones leaves GQ amid Conde Nast global mergers - Press Gazette

 “I am hugely, immensely proud of the fantastic team I have been lucky enough to build around me, a team that has won 80 awards, more than any other magazine in the country.
 There is no greater recognition of journalistic integrity.”

 Jones said he was leaving GQ in “extremely rude health”.
-It had the biggest average circulation among men’s magazines in 2020 (95,298) and, he said, reaches more than 5m readers on its website each month.
+It had the biggest average circulation among men’s magazines in 2020 – 95,298 – 59% of which (52,382) were actively purchased in the UK and Ireland (as opposed to bulk sales or free copies).

+Jones said the brand reaches more than 5m readers on its website each month.
 He also claimed GQ had been the only brand to successfully pivot all its events to digital last year.

 [Read more: Future of events has hybrid as buzzword as Covid costs UK publishers £2bn]